 Nirmalie Mulloli was the Database Development Manager.
 In this capacity she was responsible for planning and managing the ongoing database construction, including retrieval of archived data from Europe and North America, hiring and managing the project team to conduct technical back-end work, and also managing the construction of a user-friendly front-end interface.
 She was responsible for developing and implementing the operational strategy of the project, maintaining oversight of multi-year budgets and fostering partnerships with art institutions, museums, and libraries.
 Nirmalie completed her studies at the University of Durham and at Oxford University in the UK.

 Kirsten Pilling is a student of Art History at the University of Vienna as well as a graduate of the Bachelor’s program Business, Economics and Social Sciences (emphasis: International Business) at the Vienna University of Economics and Business (BSc).
 Within the research project she focused on the Salon catalogues in Paris as well as exhibitions in Germany and the United Kingdom.
+Towards the end of the funding period, she was also responsible for the finalization of the project.

 Irina Romanova obtained her Bachelor of Arts degree in Art History at the University of Vienna.
 She was enrolled in the Master of Arts program at the department of Art History of the University of Vienna and holds a Master of Advanced International Studies from the Diplomatic Academy of Vienna.
 She was one of the project’s Russian language specialists.